-(1) The Company's employee benefits, further education, training, retirement system and the implementation status as well as status of labormanagement agreements and measures taken to preserve employee rights and interests
+(1) The Company's employee benefits, further close to Nature. education, training, retirement system and the (12) Provide high allowances for employees' local/overseas implementation status as well as status of labortours and club activities to help employees enjoy a management agreements and measures taken balanced life after work. to preserve employee rights and interests